Workers protest Indonesia's labor law in May Day rallies - WTMJ

 Labor Secretary Silvestre Bello III separately led a ceremony in Manila, where about 5,000 workers got their jabs for COVID-19.

+A food delivery driver present at Saturday’s protest said the pay per delivery had been cut several times, with some platforms even offering fluctuating rates, making it hard to make money.
+One supermarket employee said she had not seen a pay raise for several consecutive years, even though sales have been growing.

+The protest lasted about two hours and led the marchers to the parliament.

-Associated Press writers Edna Tarigan in Jakarta, Indonesia, and Jim Gomez in Manila, Philippines contributed to this report.
+Associated Press writers Edna Tarigan in Jakarta, Indonesia, Jim Gomez in Manila, Philippines and Taijing Wu in Taipei, Taiwan contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.